 Diversity Abroad is the leading global education organization which targets non-traditional students for international education opportunities.
-Founded in 2006 Diversity Abroad reaches high school, community college, university and graduate students for international education and other global exchange opportunities.
-Specifically Diversity Abroad targets student group who traditionally have not take advantage of opportunities provided through global education exchanges.
-Find out more about our mission, history and who we are.
+Founded in 2006, Diversity Abroad reaches high school, community college, university and graduate students for international education and other global exchange opportunities.
+Specifically, Diversity Abroad targets student groups who traditionally have not take advantage of opportunities provided through international education exchanges.
+Come find out more about our mission, history and who we are!

 Hispanic Scholarship Fund (HSF)

 Do you know someone pursuing an undergraduate or graduate degree?
-Would a scholarship and support services that include career and mentorship be of help?
-If you know a friend, family member or mentee who plans to continue their education and hasn’t already applied for a scholarship with the Hispanic Scholarship Fund (HSF), I enthusiastically invite you to reach out to them to encourage them to apply for the 2016-17 academic year.
+Would a scholarship and support services that include career and mentorship be of assistance?
+If you know a friend, family member or mentee who plans to continue their education and hasn’t already applied for a scholarship with the Hispanic Scholarship Fund (HSF), we enthusiastically invite you to reach out to them to encourage them to apply for the 2017-18 academic year.

 In the last scholarship cycle, HSF awarded more than 4,400 scholarships funded by 100 different companies and organizations.
 The HSF application allows students to apply for multiple scholarships with one application!
-Students have the potential to receive $500-$5,000 for the institution and major of their choice.
+Students have the potential to receive $500 to $5,000 for the institution and major of their choice.
 Click here for the scholarship FAQ.